Muisca language

-Muisca or Muysca (*//ˈmɨska// */[ˈmʷɨska]/), also known as Chibcha, Mosca and Muysca of Bogotá, was a language spoken by the Muisca people, one of the many indigenous cultures of the Americas, historically only in the Savanna of Bogotá.
-The Muisca inhabit the Altiplano Cundiboyacense of what today is the country of Colombia.
+Muisca or Muysca (*//ˈmɨska// */[ˈmʷɨska]/), also known as Chibcha, Mosca and Muysca of Bogotá, is an extinct language formerly spoken by the Muisca people, one of the many indigenous cultures of the Americas, historically only in the Savanna of Bogotá.
+The Muisca inhabit the Altiplano Cundiboyacense of what today is Colombia.
 "Chibcha" was, according to Pedro Simón, the language's indigenous name, however colonial-era dictionaries contradict this and indicate the indigenous name was muysccubun.

+Name

-The name of the language Muysc cubun means "language of the people", from muysca ("people") and cubun ("language" or "word").
+The name of the language Muysc cubun means 'language of the people', from muysca 'people' and cubun 'language' or 'word'.

+Revival

 Despite the disappearance of the language in the 17th century (approximately), several language revitalization processes are underway within the current Muisca communities.
 The Muisca people remain ethnically distinct and their communities are recognized by the Colombian state.
 The language is within the language sub-group magdalénicos.

+An important revival-effort has been provided by the remaining Muisca communities or cabildos.

+Modern uses

+Education

+The only public school in Colombia currently teaching Chibcha (to about 150 children) is in the town of Cota, about 30 km by road from Bogotá.
+The school is named Jizcamox (healing with the hands) in Chibcha.

+Dialects

 Modern Muisca scholars such as Diego Gómez have found that the variety of languages was much larger than previously thought and that in fact there was a Chibcha dialect continuum that extended throughout the Cordillera Oriental from the Sierra Nevada del Cocuy to the Sumapaz Páramo.
 The quick colonization of the Spanish and the improvised use of traveling translators reduced the differences between the versions of Chibcha over time.
 The language recorded in dictionaries was only the dialect spoken around the colonial capital-city of Santafé de Bogotá.

-An important revival-effort has been provided by the remaining Muisca communities or cabildos.

-Important scholars who have contributed to the knowledge of the Muisca language include Juan de Castellanos, Bernardo de Lugo, José Domingo Duquesne and Ezequiel Uricoechea.

 Classification

-The Muysca language is part of the Chibcha linguistic family, which in turn belongs to the macro-Chibchan group.
+The Muysca language is part of the Chibcha linguistic family.
 The Chibcha linguistic family includes several indigenous languages of Central America and Northwestern South America.